Read Margaret Atwood's new novel... in 100 years

 When 2114 comes around, the 1,000 trees planted in the forest should yield enough paper to print about 3,000 anthologies of 100 books each, or around 300,000 volumes in total.
 They will function as a literary time capsule, with the earliest manuscript reflecting a presumably very different society compared to the latest one.
 But there are a number of logistical uncertainties, too.
 Will there be any interest in printed books in 100 years' time?
 Will there be equipment available to print and bind the books?
 Will the forest or the library survive the next century of political instability, climate change, or simple lack of continued interest in the idea?

 "There's a great deal of unknowns.
-But ultimately we've got to have some hope that it's going to continue and do everything we can to make sure that the trees are still there and the there are other people to see it through," said Paterson.
+But ultimately we've got to have some hope that it's going to continue and do everything we can to make sure that the trees are still there and there are other people to see it through," said Paterson.

 "It's very few of us running this and we're trying to wrap our head around so many unknowns.
 For some of them, only time is going to tell."